 When Do Visions Occur?

-Know that having visions, dreams, or hallucinations during the dying process is very common and can begin occurring a few months before someone eventually passes away.
+Know that having visions, dreams, or hallucinations during the dying process is very common.
+But exactly how long before death do these hallucinations start?
+They can begin occurring a few months before someone eventually passes away.
 Visions or hallucinations may increase in frequency in the week leading up to someone passing away.
 Try to keep this in mind if you have a loved one who is in the process of passing away.
 This can prevent you from feeling shocked or alarmed if they begin to engage with people or things that you don't see.

 What You Can Do